Corporate - Other taxesLast reviewed - 20 January 2023

 - Notary acts (i.e. for notarisation of sale-purchase agreements of immovable assets).

-Salaries and other remunerations provided by an employer to its employees are subject to PIT.
-Thus, an employer is liable to withhold the 12% PIT rate from the income from employment, including benefits in kind.
+Salaries and other remunerations provided by an employer to its employees are subject to 12% personal income tax (PIT).

 Also, there are available deductions, each resident taxpayer being allowed to claim annual allowances.
-In 2020, allowances are set in the following amounts:
+In 2023, allowances are set at:

 |Type of allowance||Amount of the allowance (MDL)|

-- Individuals can opt for this if certain conditions are fulfilled.
+- Individuals can opt for this allowance only provided certain conditions are fulfilled.

 All payroll taxes are reported through a unified payroll tax return by the 25th day of the month following the reporting one.

-Employee’s individual contribution represent 6% of their gross salary and other recompense.
-The legislation provides an annual fixed SSC for other categories of taxpayers in an amount approved for each year (e.g. MDL 10,740 applicable for 2020).
+The legislation provides an annual fixed SSC for other categories of taxpayers in an amount approved for each year (e.g. MDL 14,700 applicable for 2023).

 Companies report their SSC liabilities on a monthly basis (with certain exceptions) through the unique payroll tax return.
-The SSC due by both employer and employee must be transferred by the employer to the budget no later than the 25th day of the month following the reporting one.
+The SSC due must be transferred by the employer to the budget no later than the 25th day of the month following the reporting one.

 Health insurance contributions

-The mandatory health insurance contribution, computed as a percentage of wages and other remuneration, is established at 4.5% for each payer category (employers and employees).
-The legislation also provides for an annual fixed amount of health insurance contribution paid by other categories of taxpayers in an amount approved for each year (e.g. MDL 4,056 applicable in 2020).
+The mandatory health insurance contribution is computed as a percentage of wages and other remuneration and starting 1 January 2021 is established at 9% fully borne by the employee.
+The legislation also provides for an annual fixed amount of health insurance contribution paid by other categories of taxpayers in an amount approved for each year (e.g. MDL 12,636 applicable in 2023).

-The mandatory health insurance contributions are declared on a monthly basis through the unique payroll tax return.
-The mandatory health insurance contribution due by both employer and employee must be transferred to the budget by the 25th day of the month following the moment of payment of salary and other remunerations.
+The mandatory health insurance contribution is declared on a monthly basis by the employer through the unique payroll tax return.
+The mandatory health insurance contribution due by employee must be transferred to the budget by the employer by the 25th day of the month following the moment of payment of salary and other remunerations.

 Environmental pollution payments